CHLA TEAM MEMBER BENEFITS

 At Children's Hospital Los Angeles, we value our competitive position in the nursing marketplace for any number of reasons, including being able to recruit and retain the very best pediatric nurses.
 Along with our employee benefits package, we offer several programs designed to retain the most qualified nursing staff in the region and nation to our team.

 In addition, we offer a wide range of incentives and flexible shifts designed to assist our RNs in meeting their personal needs.

 Children's Hospital Los Angeles recognizes and appreciates all that our employees do to make our mission a reality.

-Our ability to deliver care, train the next generation of clinicians and discover cures for pediatric illness hinges on our success in attracting, retaining, motivating and rewarding the highest caliber talent.
+Our ability to deliver care, train the next generation of clinicians and discover cures for pediatric illness hinges on our success at attracting, retaining, motivating and rewarding the highest-caliber talent.